PumpMyKins/SendPlayerToFallback/README.md

 # SendPlayerToFallback
-Simple spigot command to send player on fallback server
+Simple bungeecord command to send player on fallback server